logologologologo

 Impact on Different Types of Travellers

-• Better tracking helps avoid accidental overstays
+• Better digital tracking helps avoid accidental overstays.

-Business Travelers:
+Business Travellers

-• More efficient processing for frequent visitors
+• More efficient processing for frequent visitors after first registration.

-• Digital records reduce paperwork
+• Digital records reduce paperwork and provide a clean entry/exit log.

-Transit Passengers:
+Transit Passengers

-• Even brief stopovers require EES registration
+• Even brief stopovers in the Schengen Area require EES registration.

 Common Questions Answered